-This 2019, my health’s been just that very few small hiccups: two or three indigestion-induced episodes because I’m just too greedy and over-ate; a week-long fever (new antibodies developed in my system, yay!); occasional cough; 1 almost-flu before my winter trip to Bhutan (I recovered with just one dosage of TCM herbs).
+This 2019, my health’s been just that very few small hiccups: two or three indigestion-induced episodes because I got too greedy and over-ate; a week-long fever (new antibodies developed in my system, yay!); occasional cough; 1 almost-flu before my winter trip to Bhutan (I recovered with just one dosage of TCM herbs).
 But mostly, all still good and well!

 Travel is always a good time to ‘test’ your health condition.
-Two winter trips to Bhutan and Hokkaido this month showed me that my body constitution is really doing pretty well now, yay!
-I didn’t get the flu or cough the way I always use to get whenever I go somewhere cold.
-This is incredible, because I get to witness how TCM herbal medicine and TCM therapy have helped to nurture my health effectively.
+Two winter trips to Bhutan and Hokkaido this month showed me that my body constitution is really doing pretty well now!
+I didn’t get the flu or that wheezing, terrible cough-turns-bronchitis the way I always use to get whenever I headed somewhere cold.
+This is incredible, because I got to witness for myself how TCM herbal medicine and TCM therapy managed to nurture my health so effectively.

-Habits my TCM doctor advised me to cut down
+Lifestyle habits my TCM teacher advised to cut down

 To give you context, let me just summarize my travels in 2019 and supposedly challenges on those trips.
 I did not take any western-based supplements (ginger pills, Vitamin C tablets, etc) on any trip.

-As per what I learned from my TCM teacher, the essence of TCM is pure, simple and wise.
-Four characters can sum up the core of TCM philosophy: 道法自然。
+As per what I learned from my TCM teacher, the essence of living well with TCM is pure, simple, and wise (“大道至简”)。

-TCM believes these lifestyle habits will do significant damage to health.
+TCM believes these lifestyle habits will do significant damage to a person’s health.

-So these became the things I cut down heavily (not quit) in 2019!
+So these became the things I cut down heavily from 2019 onwards!

 The digestive system is considered the most important system of all within the human body.